 So, that helps with how to manage your toddlers.
 But what about you?
 You are frustrated, too!
 Let’s have a few words for the Tantrum Atmosphere Managers (That’s you!)

-Even if you do not follow some prescribed “method” (including ours), you do not search for three hours online to find a tribe of like-minded tantrum sufferers, even if you give them what they want to get through the moment.
+Even if you do not follow some prescribed “method for dealing with terrible twos” (including ours), you do not search for three hours online to find a tribe of like-minded tantrum sufferers, even if you give them what they want to get through the moment.
 You are still a good parent.

 We do not have to be perfect to be effective.

-Who has the solutions to your problems?
+Who has the solution to dealing with terrible twos?
 We believe that you do.
 It’s in there – it just needs a little confidence to coax it out into the open.
 Some days, we do the next right thing.
 On other days, simple saves us.
 Most effective parents have a limited vocabulary.
 “I’m gonna run away from here.”
 Reply: “I’ll love you wherever you live.”
 Just because they do not ‘want to’ does not mean that they ‘can’t’.

 What’s a mom’s superpower?
 We have this uncanny ability to believe in the best in our kids, even when they are showing us the worst.
 It’s okay to be creative; sometimes you must make up rules on the fly, like “No passing gas at the dinner table.”